gruntwork-io/terragrunt/README.md

 * `config`: (Optional) A map of additional key/value pairs to pass to the backend.
 Each backend requires different key/value pairs, so consult the [Terraform remote state docs](https://www.terraform.io/docs/state/remote/) for details.

+  > Note: Terragrunt will use the value provided in the `profile` key to configure the AWS SDK when using the S3 backend.

 ## Managing multiple .terragrunt files